timschneeb/esp32-weather-clock-cube/README.md

 ## Acknowledgements

+- Hardware designed and assembled by [GeekMagic](https://github.com/GeekMagicClock/GeekMagic-S3)
-- [GeekMagic-S3-Frigate-Event-Viewer](https://github.com/Marijn0/GeekMagic-S3-Frigate-Event-Viewer) by [@Marijn0](https://github.com/Marijn0/) was used as a template and re-written using FreeRTOS and LVGL.
+- [GeekMagic-S3-Frigate-Event-Viewer](https://github.com/Marijn0/GeekMagic-S3-Frigate-Event-Viewer) by [Marijn0](https://github.com/Marijn0/) was used as a template and re-written using FreeRTOS and LVGL.